 Understand that there is no one-size-fits-all approach to community schools.
 Each community school should reflect the needs—and strengths—of the school itself and the broader community.
 Community schools are most effective as a school reform strategy when students, families, teachers, school staff, administrators, and partners are deeply involved in the design and implementation process.

 Align resources from multiple agencies and organizations toward a set of shared indicators and results.
 Efficiently and effectively using school and community resources will help support student learning and development.
 Allocate sufficient time for the planning process to: 1) ensure broad-based input about community needs; 2) identify resources to address those needs; and 3) match students and families with appropriate supports, services, and opportunities.

 Allow sufficient time (3-5 years, according to research) for these partnerships to build and take hold.
 Leading indicators, such as improved attendance and family involvement, are helpful in measuring initial progress toward desired outcomes.
 It will likely take longer for improved academic outcomes, such as higher test scores and graduation rates, to emerge.

 Potential implementation challenges

 Successfully implementing community schools is not simple or easy.
 But good knowledge exists about how to speed implementation while avoiding common pitfalls.
-The following cautions should be considered:
+The following practices should be considered: